Okemesi

-Okemesi-Ekiti is the local Government Headquarters of Okemesi/Idoile Local Government of Ekiti State, Nigeria, whose headquarters is the Ekiti town of Okemesi.
+Okemesi-Ekiti is in Ekiti West Local Government and also the Headquarters of Okemesi/Idoile Local Council Development Area LCDA of Ekiti State, Nigeria, whose headquarters is the Ekiti town of Okemesi.

 Its population according to 2006 population census is 56,000 residents.

 Geography

 Okemesi-Ekiti is in the South-West of Nigeria, located within the tropical hinter-land in the rain forest area.
 It is located on latitude 7.82° North and longitude 4.92° East and an altitude of about 541 meters above mean sea level.

 Okemesi is bounded on the East by Ikoro-Ekiti and Ijero, on the South of Efon Alaaye, on the North of Imesi-ile and on the West by Esa-Oke both in Osun State.

 The town lies between two ridges running approximately north - south which cojoin close to the northern boundary and form the east and west limits of the undulating valley and low lands that make Okemesi.

 The unique terrain creates a scenic view of great tourism potential and value as well as provides below average temperatures during the cooler harmattan season.
 The low lands are rich in fertile soils which are good for agriculture, while the ridges are rich in quartzites and other minerals of economic value.